 Whatever dirt the FBI had gathered, however, was swiftly swept under the carpet following the tragic events of 4th April 1968.
 In death, the U.S. government was content to whitewash this black man whose anti-war stance threatened to deprive the Vietnam draft of its seemingly endless pool of poor black youths.
-Forgotten was King’s lack of patriotism, record of civil disobedience and Marxist tendencies.
+Forgotten was King’s lack of patriotism and records of civil disobedience and Marxist tendencies.
 In 1983, he became one of only three persons to receive an American national holiday in his honour.

-For White America and Assimilated Blacks, the sanitised legacy of Martin Luther King Jr. provides a highly convenient detraction from a shameful past.
+For White America, the sanitised legacy of Martin Luther King Jr. provides a convenient detraction from an inconvenient past.
 For many African-Americans, however, it is yet another example of the U.S. government’s hijacking of their history and continued subjugation.

 Ask any young American, they have no real idea who he was or what he did.
 It’s just an excuse to have a day off from school.